-Russell McCutcheon is director of bands in the Sunderman Conservatory of Music at Gettysburg College.
-At Gettysburg, he conducts the Wind Symphony, Sunderman Conservatory Symphony Band, and the Sunderman Chamber Winds.
-He also directs the Bullets Marching Band.
-In addition, he teaches conducting, music education courses, supervises student teachers in the field, and serves as co- advisor of the Gettysburg College Chapter of the National Association for Education Association.
+Russell McCutcheon is Director of Bands and the Associate Director of the Sunderman Conservatory of Music at Gettysburg College in Gettysburg, Pennsylvania.
+At Gettysburg, he conducts the Wind Symphony and the Sunderman Chamber Winds.
+In addition, he teaches conducting, music education courses, and supervises student teachers in the field.

 Dr. McCutcheon received his Ph.D. in Music Education with a concentration in Wind Conducting from the University of Florida in Gainesville where he served as Assistant Conductor of the Wind Symphony.
 He was in the conducting studio of Dr. David Waybright and his music education advisors were Drs.
 Russell Robinson and Charles Hoffer.
 He received his Master of Science in Music Education from Troy University in Troy, Alabama.

 Prior to his appointment in the Sunderman Conservatory, Dr. McCutcheon served for three years as Associate Director of Band, Wind and Percussion Activities at Otterbein University in Westerville, Ohio and has eight years of high school teaching experience in the public schools.
 Bands under his direction have performed in China, Singapore, England, Scotland, Italy, Canada and Switzerland.
 He has been a guest conductor at the WASBE 2005 International Conference in Singapore and in 2009 spent nine days in residence as invited guest conductor/clinician with the Universidad de Caldas Wind Ensemble in Manizales, Colombia as part of the 15th Annual Yamaha Latin American Wind Band Conference.